 Squirrels use sleight of hand

 If you’ve ever second-guessed yourself while trying to remember an online account password, know that you have stooped to sub-squirrel intelligence.
 According to a Princeton University study, grey squirrels are capable of remembering where thousands of nuts are buried—for months at a time.
-(Don't miss these 13 adorably funny squirrel photos.)
 They’ll even use subterfuge to trick would-be nut takers; in a 2010 study, squirrels who knew they were being watched dug fake caches for their nuts, making a show of digging holes and patting them over with dirt while hiding their precious nuts under their armpits or in their mouth until they could find a more suitable hiding spot elsewhere.
-As if they couldn't get any cooler, read this sweet story about an orphaned baby squirrel that will make you want to adopt one.

 Bees hold dance-offs